knative/serving/sample/elafros-routing/README.md

-# Helloworld
+# Routing accross Elafros Services

+An example that shows how to configure Ingress and RouteRule to direct traffic based on URI.
+You can configure other routing rules (e.g. routing based on header, etc.) based on this example.

-A simple web server written in Go that you can use for testing.
-It reads in an env variable 'TARGET' and prints "Hello World: ${TARGET}!" if TARGET is not specified, it will use "NOT SPECIFIED" as the TARGET.
+We set up two simple web servers: "search" server and "login" server, which simplely read in an env variable 'TARGET' and prints "Search service TARGET env: ${TARGET}" or "Login service TARGET env: ${TARGET}" respectively.

+Then we set up an Ingress with placeholder service and a RouteRule which direct traffic to these two servers based on URL.

 ## Prerequisites